Aaliyaahamed/BMMB852_F2025/Assignment7/README.md

 SRR1553606: 99.8%\
 SRR1553607: 92.6%

-## Briefly compare the statistics for the two BAM files.
+## Compare the statistics for the two BAM files.
 The statistics show a massive disparity in viral content.
 SRR1553606 successfully maps 46.49% of its primary reads, resulting in an average depth of 1790.1x.
 In contrast, SRR1553607 maps only 1.50% of its primary reads, leading to an average depth of only 25.0x.
 This suggests the latter contains a significantly higher proportion of non-target (host or environmental) sequences.

 ## How many primary alignments does each of your BAM files contain?